First Principles Study of Structural and Optical Properties of B$_{12}$ Isomers: Introduction

 However, the development of non crystalline boron beyond the icosahedral arrangements began in the late eighties with theoretical and experimental studies on small boron clusters.
-Anderson group \cite{anderson-JPC88} carried out the first experimental and theoretical study of bonding and structures in boron cluster ions B\textsubscript{n}\textsuperscript{+} for (n $\le$ 13) in comparison with the well known closo boron hydrides.
-Further important study on boron clusters was carried out by Kawai and Weare \cite{kawai-JCP91} using Car-Parrinello \emph{ab initio} molecular dynamics simulation.
+Anderson group \citep{anderson-JPC88} carried out the first experimental and theoretical study of bonding and structures in boron cluster ions B\textsubscript{n}\textsuperscript{+} for (n $\le$ 13) in comparison with the well known closo boron hydrides.
+Further important study on boron clusters was carried out by Kawai and Weare \citep{kawai-JCP91} using Car-Parrinello \emph{ab initio} molecular dynamics simulation.
 They found that an open 3D structure is more stable than the icosahedral boron.
-However, Kato $et\,al.$\cite{kato-CPL92} investigated boron clusters B\textsubscript{n} for (n=8-11) using \emph{ab initio } molecular orbital theory.
-They found that the most stable clusters have planar or pseudo-planar cyclic structures.
-The breakthrough in boron cluster research happened in 1994 due to the work of one of us.\cite{bous-IJQC94} He found that the most stable boron clusters have quasi-planar structures of dovetailed hexagons including the B\textsubscript{12} cluster.
-He proposed in 1997 \cite{PRB97} the so called Aufbau principle, which says that highly stable novel structures in form of boron sheets (nowadays called borophene), nanotubes, and spheres can be constructed from only two basic units: pentagonal and hexagonal pyramids B\textsubscript{6}, and B\textsubscript{7}, respectively.
-These novel structures are different from the conventional allotropes of solid boron.
+However, Kato $et\,al.$\citep{kato-CPL92} investigated boron clusters B\textsubscript{n} for (n=8-11) using \emph{ab initio} molecular orbital theory, and concluded that the most stable clusters have planar or pseudo-planar cyclic structures.
+The breakthrough in boron cluster research happened in 1997 due to the work of one of us,\citep{PRB97} in which it was discovered that the most stable boron clusters have quasi-planar structures of dovetailed hexagons including the B\textsubscript{12} cluster.
+In this work, the so-called Aufbau principle was proposed, according to which highly stable novel structures in form of boron sheets (nowadays called borophene), nanotubes, and spheres can be constructed from only two basic units: pentagonal and hexagonal pyramids B\textsubscript{6}, and B\textsubscript{7}, respectively.\citep{PRB97} These novel structures are different from the conventional allotropes of solid boron.